singh-man/books/crackingTheCoding/03_solutions.md

 ```
 We know that roughly one tenth of the time, the last digit will be a 2 since it happens once in any sequence of ten numbers.
 In fact, any digit is a 2 roughly one tenth of the time.

 We say"roughly" because there are (very common) boundary conditions.
-For example, between 1 and 100, the 1O's digit is a 2 exactly Yio th of the time.
-However, between  1   and 37, the 1O's digit is a 2 much more than 1/1Q'h of the time.
+For example, between 1 and 100, the 1O's digit is a 2 exactly 1/10th of the time.
+However, between  1   and 37, the 1O's digit is a 2 much more than 1/10th of the time.

-We can work out what exactly the ratio is by looking at the three cases individually: digit <   2, digit =
-2, and digit >   2.
+We can work out what exactly the ratio is by looking at the three cases individually: digit < 2, digit =  2, and digit >   2.

 Case digit< 2